bioimage-io/spec-bioimage-io/README.md

   - maven:./pom.xml
   - pip:./requirements.txt

-- `attachments` \[optional\] Additional files for this specification; e.g. images that are necessary for the documentation.
-These files will be included when generating the model package.

 - `test_inputs` list of URIs to test inputs as described in inputs for a single test case.
 Supported file formats/extensions: .npy
 - `test_outputs` analog to test_inputs.